Early retirement reduction

 Percent of reduction applicable to an annuity payable at normal retirement age.
-For example, at Desjardins Group, the percentage of adjustment applicable on the portion of the pension payable at age 65, for the years of membership credited up to December 31, 2008, for a 58-year-old employee with 26 years of continuous service, is 3% according to the following table.
+For example, the percentage of adjustment applicable on the portion of the pension payable at age 65, for the years of membership credited before 2009, for a 58-year-old employee with 26 years of continuous service, is 3% according to the following table.

-For years as of January 1, 2009, the adjustment is 4%/year for years missing between your age at retirement and age 62.
+For years from 2009, the pension is reduced by 4% per year for years missing between your age at retirement and age 62.

 For service starting from 2009